AdobeDocs/commerce-admin.en/help/stores-purchase/checkout-instant-purchase.md

    - [Braintree with PayPal Enabled](braintree.md)
    - [PayPal Payflow Pro](paypal-payflow-pro.md)

-## Instant purchase on the storefront
+## Instant Purchase on the storefront

 1. On the storefront, the customer goes to the product page of the item to be purchased.